mjosaarinen/sm4ni/README.md

 A1(x) = M1*x + C1
 A2(x) = M2*x + C2
 ```
-We note that each affine transform can be constructed from two 4-bit
+We note that each affine transform can be constructed from XOR of two
-constant time table lookups, which we implement with constant time byte
+4x8-bit table lookups, which we implement with constant time byte
-shuffle instructions (table is in a 128-bit register, not memory).
+shuffle instructions (each 16-entry table is in a single 128-bit register).
 For parallel AES S-Box lookups we use the `AESENCLAST` instruction
-(nominally intended for last round)  in order to avoid MDS matrix
+(nominally intended for AES last round) in order to avoid AES MDS matrix
-computations.
+expansion.

 Due to the structure of SM4, we are processing 4 blocks in parallel.
 This means that CBC cannot be implemented this way, but CTR and GCM